MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 ```

 ### -TelephoneNumberContains
 Filters the returned results based on substring match for the specified string on TelephoneNumber.
-For supported formats see TelephoneNumber.
+For supported formats see TelephoneNumber, except that

 ```yaml
 Type: System.String